-Unfortunately, not much has been written about API user experience design in the public forums, and whatever has been written doesn’t go beyond reiterating coding best practices.
-That’s why, in this blog, I will talk of three distinct design principles for designing the experience of an API user.
+Not much has been written about API design from user experience standpoint in the public forums, and whatever has been written doesn’t go beyond reiterating coding best practices.

 In contrast to Graphical interface users who interact with the interface regularly, API users prefer “write-and-forget” APIs.
 They will most likely revisit the code only if it breaks, which should be avoided at all costs.
 Therefore, unlike GUI, APIs have to be designed for non-repeat interactions.

-In a typical GUI experience, users generally click and play with the interface and learn slowly.
-Even if the user is not following an efficient process or not supplying the right parameters in the first few attempts, it’s fine.
+GUI experience is geared towards providing simple onboarding experience.
+It’s okay if users don’t learn the right way in the first session.
+Users can generally click and play with the interface and learn slowly.
 Idea is to give users more freedom to experiment with the product even if it’s a possibly flawed process.
 That’s why most of the popular consumer Apps – Facebook, Gmail, Maps, Uber, or Headspace will let you click anywhere or do anything with the product.

 2. Initiated by human but consumed by machines